Limited partnerships in Jersey are governed by the Limited Partnerships (Jersey) Law 1994, as amended (the Law).

 Record keeping and filings

 A limited partnership must maintain certain statutory records at its registered office.
-However, as mentioned above, the records are private and may only be inspected and copied by partners.
+However, as mentioned above, the records are private and, subject to the terms of the limited partnership agreement, may only be inspected and copied by partners.
 Further, while the partnership must keep accounting records, there is no requirement for an auditor to be appointed (subject to any contrary provision in the limited partnership agreement and in the context of most investment funds).
-There is no obligation to file annual returns with the Registrar however an annual administration fee is payable to the Registrar.
+In addition to the Partnership Combined Notification to be filed with Jersey Revenue (referred to above), there is a requirement to file an annual confirmation with the Registrar and an annual administration fee is payable to the Registrar.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.